BSGE Nurse and Paramedic representative

 Caroline Bell: Hysteroscopy Nurses

-I am a specialist nurse currently training at Bradford to become a nurse hysteroscopist and I have recently commenced training to be a colposcopist.
-I have the motivation to enhance the nurse hysteroscopy profile and increase its contribution and impact at the national level through the BSGE platform.
-I have contributed to teaching and scientific activities.
-This included the BSGE meeting and local teaching and networking , and supporting guidelines and protocols.
-I have contributed to setting up the one stop clinic and rethinking the postmenopausal bleeding.
-It is my passion to help raise a national awareness of this common problem recognising it at different levels and help early recognition.
+It is an honour to be the Nurse hysteroscopist on the paramedic sub-committee.
+I have motivation to enhance the nurse hysteroscopy profile and increase its contribution to teaching and scientific activities.
+This includes BSGE meetings, local teaching and networking, supporting guidelines and protocols.
+I have contributed to setting up the one stop clinic, nurse led hysteroscopy and rethinking post- menopausal bleeding.
+It is my passion to help raise a national awareness of this common problem, recognising it at different levels, help and early recognition.
 It is my ambition to look at the variation across the country in helping women with this problem and other period problems.
 Please contact me via nurses@BSGE.org.uk

 We are very fortunate to have Liz Bruen on the subcommittee.
 Liz wears ‘many hats’ as an advanced practitioner, and therefore is ideally placed to represent theatre nurses and ODP’s who’s growing membership and interest in the association is very encouraging.
 I know Liz already has thoughts regarding their introduction into the multidisciplinary work that we are all involved in.
 I wish to take this opportunity to thank Deb, Liz and Caroline for volunteering to join the subcommittee and look forward to working together to benefit both our members and influence patient care.